itzzhashtag/Spotify-Art-Display/README.md

 ### 4. Configure Spotify

-Create a Spotify Developer application and configure the required credentials and redirect URI.
+Create a Spotify Developer application and configure the required credentials and redirect URI. - The Client ID

 ### 5. Upload